Stereo Kicks

-Stereo Kicks were an English-Irish boy band who were formed and finished fifth place on the eleventh series of The X Factor in 2014.
+Stereo Kicks were an English-Irish boy band who were formed and were the twelfth contestant eliminated on the eleventh series of The X Factor in 2014.
 Stereo Kicks consisted of; James Graham, Jake Sims, Chris Leonard, Charlie Jones, Casey Johnson, Barclay Beales, Reece Bibby, and Tom Mann.
 Their debut single "Love Me So" was released on 21 June 2015 and charted at number 31 on the UK Singles Chart.
 Just a month later, however, having been together under a year, they announced they were disbanding due to their failure to land a record deal.